DanieleDidino/toxic_comment_clf/README.md

 Sum up:
 - The CNN acts as a feature extractor, identifying important local patterns.
 - The GRU then takes those extracted local patterns and processes them sequentially, to understand the context of the text.

+Hyperparameters:
+- Embedding Dimension: size of the embedding vectors (if not pre-trained: typical range 50-300)
+- Number of Filters: the number of filters in the convolutional layer (typical range: 64-256)
+- Kernel Size: the size of the convolutional kernel.
+Different kernel sizes capture different n-gram patterns. (typical range: 3-7)
+- GRU Hidden Size: the number of features in the hidden state of the GRU. (typical range: 50-200)
+- Learning Rate (typical range: 0.0001-0.01)
+- Batch Size (typical range: 16-128)
+- Dropout Rate (typical range: 0.2-0.5)

 ++++++++++++++++++++++++++++++++++++++++++++++++++ TO EDIT (END) ++++++++++++++++++++++++++++++++++++++++++++++++++